 How this competition works

-New This Year: The Fletcher D-Prize is open to all Fletcher students and Fletcher alumni as well!
+Expanded This Year: The Fletcher D-Prize is open to all Fletcher students, alumni, and Tufts undergraduates.